CSE140L/fa24-labs/docs/docs/lab5/ff_constr.md

 ## Footnotes

-[^1]: You may find the primary-secondary configuration being referred to *master-slave* pair in older texts.
+[^1]: You may find the primary-secondary configuration being referred to as the *master-slave* pair in older texts.